bi-labor/es-mssql/docs/elasticsearch/exercise5.md

     !!! example "SUBMISSION"
         Create a screenshot of the visualization preview and save it as `ex5-a.png`.

         Click on the _Management_ tab in the left side menu, and choose the _Saved Objects_ option.
-Select and export the visualization you just saved.
-No need to include related objects.
+Select and export the visualization you just saved — no need to include related objects.
 Save the downloaded file as `ex5-a.ndjson`.

         ![Kibana export](images/kibana-export.png)